luisdiazhr/Navigation/Report.md

 # Report: Deep Q-Network for Navigation

 ### 1. Introduction
 To accomplish our goal, the DQN algorithm is used to solve the environment.
 This algorithm uses a neural network to map the state to an action-value function.

-* Initialize replay memory D with capacity N
-* Initialize weights of the DQN agent
-* Since we have a fixed Q target network, weights are just copied from the primary network
+In the beginning the neural network starts with random weights.
+Basically the algorithm starts choosing actions from the environment according to the epsilon greedy policy.
+Those experiences are stored away in a replay memory.
+Then, the agent uses that memory and extracts mini batches of experiences randomly to learn by using gradient descent.

 ### 2. Architecture